 These are the panels that go under your siding.
 They come in a variety of materials and thicknesses and offer protection from extreme weather and a wide range of temperatures.
 In most cases, the thickness of the board will dictate how effective it is.
 If you live in a warmer region, consider using foil-backed insulation that reflects the heat off of your walls and back outside.

 Foam insulation offers excellent energy efficiency but is not a DIY project.
 Foam insulation is blown between the siding and interior drywall during the siding installation process.
 The major advantage of foam is that it offers an airtight seal, whereas insulation boards and batting often have gaps that allow ambient energy to move in and out at critical points.

-This siding option takes traditional vinyl siding and pre-attached foam insulators on the back of the panels.
-The thickness allows it to stay in place very well, and it’s a very durable material that many contractors like to work with.
+This insulated siding option takes traditional vinyl siding and pre-attached foam insulators on the back of the panels.
+The thickness allows it to stay in place very well, and it’s a very durable siding material that many contractors like to work with.
 However, the biggest issue is that it comes with a hefty price tag but doesn’t deliver on efficiency.
 Choosing the best insulation for your home and climate will give you better results than mass-produced “general” insulation.